hesingh/misc/p4-crisper/ansible2.md

 ## New keyword `cleave`

-Cleaving involves removing the object and once all cleaving is  completed the leftover P4 program is dumped to a file.
+Cleaving involves removing the object and once all cleaving is  completed the leftover P4 program and its control plane is dumped to files.

 Examples for how the `cleave` keyword is used are provided below.